 First Responder Company Highlights

-- First Responder’s technology has numerous applications across a variety of industries, such as law enforcement, military and public security.
+- First Responder’s technology has numerous applications across a variety of industries, such as commercial, residential, law enforcement, military and public security.

 The Global Security Market

 First responders are always the first people to arrive at the scene of an incident to assist those who have been harmed and to stop any additional carnage from happening.
 However, this is not an easy thing to do in most situations.
 2,143 officers were involved in incidents where suspects were shot or killed in the US in 2018.

 According to the Mass Shooting Tracker, there have been 332 mass shootings in the US in 2019 so far, and 2019 is anticipated to surpass the 371 shootings that happened in 2015.
 The rise in mass shootings in the US and abroad has created a global security market that is anticipated to reach US$532 billion by 2022, according to a report by Research and Markets.
 Growth of the market is attributed to the need for better threat-detection technologies and non-lethal ways of dealing with terrorists and mass shooters as their threats increase in sophistication and frequency.

 First Responder is developing a patent-pending concealed weapons perimeter security solution from an exclusive, global license from Rutgers University where First Responder’s technology was first developed.
 First Responder anticipates its Wi-Fi-based concealed weapons detection technology may be deployed to market faster due to a less complex regulatory path and as Wi-Fi operates in unlicensed frequency it’s generally perceived by the public to be safe.

 The company is currently in discussion with an AI Lab at a leading Canadian university to enhance the initial system with artificial intelligence capabilities.